Students to see Broadway's 'To Kill a Mockingbird' free at Madison Square Garden

 NEW YORK CITY (WABC) -- In the shadow of the legends of sport comes a landmark in the history of show business -- the first Broadway production ever to play at Madison Square Garden.

-"To Kill a Mockingbird" has grossed more than $100 million and counting, but now, students from all five boroughs will see it for free.
+"To Kill a Mockingbird" has grossed more than $100 million and counting.
+But today - Wednesday February 26 at 1:30 p.m. - students from all five New York City boroughs will see it for free!

 "We all know it's a classic, but to see it performed live is an opportunity that many of these 18,000 students would never have dreamed of," New York City Schools Chancellor Richard Carranza said.